Interactive Brokers vs Saxo Bank

 • Securities legally classified as special assets under Danish law — not on Saxo’s balance sheet

 One nuance worth knowing: IBKR holds client securities in “street name” — meaning IBKR is the registered legal owner, and your position is a liability on their balance sheet that you can claim.
 Saxo, under Danish law, holds securities as special assets legally classified as belonging to the beneficial owner.
 In a normal operating environment this distinction is academic.
-In a theoretical insolvency, Danish law provides clearer legal standing for Saxo clients than the street-name structure does for IBKR clients.
+In a theoretical insolvency, Danish law provides clearer legal standing for Saxo clients.
 Both are among the safest EU brokers available — but this is a genuine structural difference for investors holding large positions.
 See Investor Protection in Europe for the full framework.

 Who should pick which?